3D stereo anaglyph picture, use red blue glasses to view anaglyphic photo

 To highlight the impact that Google Chrome is making we have compared Jan-Jun 2009 data against the same rolling months of 2010.

 Compared to this time last year Internet Explorer has lost 12% market share while the Chrome and Firefox browsers have gained some ground.
-The bad publicity around Internet Explorer and its security flaws combined with the EU enforced browser ballot cannot have done Internet Explorer any favours.
+The bad publicity around Internet Explorer and its security flaws combined with the EU enforced cannot have done Internet Explorer any favours.
 Google Chrome is taking full advantage and eating its way into Internet Explorer at a rapid rate and there is no doubt that they want to do the same to Firefox